Anagni: Prehistory and ancient era

+Anagni was an important city and spiritual centre of the Hernici.
+The town was located on the acropolis (the north-east zone comprising the Cathedral, Tufoli gate, and Piazza Dante) and partially defended by walls in opus quasi-quadratum (almost squared work).

-Recent archaeological discoveries have revealed cultural and economic relationships between the Hernici and the Etruscans around the 7th century BC, perhaps it was commercial center, which conducted trade with Magna Graecia.
-It is speculated that, at the foot of the hill on which the city stands, there was the so-called Maritime Circle, where the Hernican held their national council.
+Recent archaeological discoveries have revealed cultural and economic relationships between the Hernici and the Etruscans around the 7th century BC.

+Roman Period

 In 307 BC, the Hernici, with the exception of Aletrium (Alatri), Verulae (Veroli), and Ferentinum (Ferentino) declared war on Rome.
 After suffering setbacks the Hernici offered unconditional surrender.
 In 306 BC the towns which had not joined the war remained independent, while “Anagnia and such others as had borne arms against the Romans were admitted to citizenship without the right to vote.
 They were prohibited from holding councils and from intermarrying, and were allowed no magistrates save those who had charge of religious rites.”
 Anagni preserved her religious autonomy and strategic importance.

+Under Roman domination the town expanded and the so-called Servian walls were modified at the beginning of the 3rd century BC.

 In Imperial times, many emperors spent their summers in Anagni to escape the heat of Rome, the most notable ones being Marcus Aurelius, Septimius Severus, Commodus, and Caracalla.
+The large imperial villa in the vicinity at Villa Magna was owned by Marcus Aurelius.

+The city was the seat of temples and sanctuaries including the temple of Ceres on which the Cathedral was built.
+In the 2nd century AD, many linen codices containing sacred Etruscan texts were still well-conserved, according to Emperor Marcus Aurelius.
+There is a sole survivor of these texts, the Liber Linteus.

-By the end of the Roman Empire, a deep political and economic crisis caused the demographic collapse of Anagni's population.
-The suburban zones, which during the Roman Age had grown along the most important roads of the area, were depopulated; the lower parts of the city were abandoned; vegetation gradually took possession of several spaces, substantiated by the fact that, in the 10th century, an inner zone of Anagni was marked by the place-name Civitas Vetus (Old Town).
+By the end of the Roman Empire, a crisis caused a collapse of Anagni's population; the lower parts of the city were abandoned.